Grabbe-Gymnasium-Detmold/grabbe-ai-website/README.md

 ---

-For questions or issues, please contact the project maintainers via the internal communication channels at Grabbe-Gymnasium Detmold (IServ) or via mail (`finnbusse@outlook.de`,`kontakt@maximilianvonbeck.de`)
+For questions or issues, please contact the project maintainers via the internal communication channels at Grabbe-Gymnasium Detmold (IServ) or via mail (`grabbeai@finnbusse.de`,`kontakt@maximilianvonbeck.de`)